 Personal Small Business Corporate & Institutional About Us

-PNC has funded over 73,000 Paycheck Protection Program loans, totaling more than $13.6 billion, for our small business customers.
+PNC has funded over 74,000 Paycheck Protection Program loans, totaling more than $13.6 billion, for our small business customers.
 These uncertain times do not alter our steadfast commitment to our customers.
-We continue to work with those experiencing financial hardship through a range of measures, including removing late fees, loan payment relief, consumer hardship loans and doing what we can to support our customers and communities.
+We continue to work with those experiencing financial hardship through a range of measures, including removing late fees, loan payment relief, providing consumer hardship loans and doing what we can to support our customers and communities.

 The Paycheck Protection Program Flexibility Act of 2020 (‘PPP Flexibility Act’), which was signed into law on June 5, 2020, modifies the loan forgiveness process and provides significant benefits to PPP loan borrowers.

 On June 17, 2020, the SBA published updated forgiveness forms aligned with the PPP Flexibility Act.
 To ensure consistency and clarity for our clients.
 We will only be accepting applications based on the newest form published by the SBA.
 You can reference the revised SBA Loan Forgiveness Application and Instructions and the new SBA Loan Forgiveness Form EZ and Instructions on the Treasury site.